This page answers frequently asked questions about our pharmacy services.

 - How do I sign up for Time My Meds?

 What is the automated prescription refill call-in line?

-The automated prescription refill call-in line utilizes an interactive voice response (IVR) system to allow patients to submit prescription refills 24 hours a day without having to speak to a pharmacy staff member.
+The automated prescription refill call-in line uses an interactive voice response (IVR) system so that you can request prescription refills 24 hours a day without having to speak to a pharmacy staff member.

 You may select a pick-up time that is convenient for you when calling in a refill on the automated line.

 Do I need to make an appointment to have my blood pressure checked?

 No. A pharmacist is available to check your blood pressure without an appointment during pharmacy business hours.

 Note: Blood pressure self-service locations in Lebanon, New Hampshire, are temporarily unavailable due to COVID-19.